 This area includes the following systems:

-This system aims to punish and deter offences against the person.
+This system aims to hold people to account for, and deter, offences against the person.
 It sets out offences and penalties for harm committed against another person, including murder, manslaughter, assault, and crimes relating to family violence and sexual violence.

 The Trespass Act 1980 regulates access to private land.
 It provides that access to private land can be controlled by both an owner and an occupier.
 Part 10 of the Crimes Act 1961 includes a range of property offences.